Skip to main content

 search_notes

-Search your markdown notes across domains, projects, and library.
-Returns case-insensitive substring matches with context lines.
+Search markdown notes across domains, projects, and library using case-insensitive substring search with surrounding context lines.
+Specify scope, limit results, and truncate context.

 Instructions